rmordechay/jogson/README.md

 // Check if the object is empty var objectEmpty bool = object.IsEmpty()

-// Check if a key contains a null value var valueNull bool = object.IsNull("children")

 // Get the object's size
 var objectLen int = object.Length()